-- Be responsible for the day-to-day implementation of this policy. - Ensure that all staff who need to know are aware of the child's condition. - Contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse. - Co-ordinate the production and implementation of IHCPs - Administer medication when required. - Inform other suitably trained staff if she requires them to administer medications in her absence. - Liaise with the students, parents/carers, pastoral staff, health professionals and other outside agencies.
+- Contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse. - Administer medication when required. - Inform other suitably trained staff if she requires them to administer medications in her absence - Liaise with the students, parents/carers, pastoral staff, health professionals and other outside agencies